basilbiochem/basil/_episodes/02-blast.md

 teaching: 20
 exercises: 60
 questions:
-- "How do I identify similar protein sequences?"
+- "How can similar protein sequences be identified using BLAST?"
 objectives:
 - "Students will explain how the results from sequence alignment scoring algorithms are generated and how this is used to identify similar sequences."
 - "Students will identify the limitations of the results provided by BLAST."